TroyKDuncan/WebDev/JS/DOM/notes.md

 var li = document.querySelector("li");
-li.classList; // returns the list of classes in the class attribute li.classList.add("coolTitle"); // adds coolTitle to the list of classes li.classList.remove("coolTitle"); // removes coolTitle to the list of classes li.classList.toggle("coolTitle"); // if it is in the classList, it removes it. if it is NOT in the
+li.classList; // returns the list of classes in the class attribute li.classList.add("coolTitle"); // adds coolTitle to the list of classes li.classList.remove("coolTitle"); // removes coolTitle from the list of classes li.classList.toggle("coolTitle"); // if it is in the classList, it removes it. if it is NOT in the
                                   // class list, it is added. useful for turning things on or off
 ```